-But with the acquisition of GIO and the almost overnight increase of insurance policies to over 3 million, there was an urgent need to encompass the GIO insurance systems.
-Suncorp's general insurance actuary, Charles Pollack, states: "We ended up with three separate database formats and the driving requirement was to encompass all the data in a single solution.
-Given that we had already developed a comprehensive SAS-based solution for Suncorp, we were able to utilise the SAS cross-platform capabilities to achieve this with minimal personnel resources and in a very short time."
+But with the acquisition of GIO and the almost overnight increase of insurance policies to more than 3 million, there was an urgent need to encompass the GIO insurance systems.
+Suncorp's Actuary, Charles Pollack, states: "We ended up with three separate database formats, and the driving requirement was to encompass all the data in a single solution.
+Given that we had already developed a comprehensive SAS-based solution for Suncorp, we were able to utilize the SAS cross-platform capabilities to achieve this with minimal personnel resources and in a very short time."

 Benefit: Automatic Web Output